BookStackApp/website/content/docs/admin/oidc-auth.md

 # Must start with 'https://'
 OIDC_ISSUER=https://instance.authsystem.example.com

+# The "end session" (RP-initiated logout) URL to call during BookStack logout.
+# By default this is false which disables RP-initiated logout.
+# Setting to "true" will enable logout if found as supported by auto-discovery.
+# Otherwise, this can be set as a specific URL endpoint.
+OIDC_END_SESSION_ENDPOINT=false

 # Enable auto-discovery of endpoints and token keys.
 # As per the standard, expects the service to serve a
 # `<issuer>/.well-known/openid-configuration` endpoint.